"You don't have to read every day, just on the days that you eat."

 I can't wait to start reading all my new books.
 I have one more of the American Girl books that I've committed myself to reading, and them I'm off for some more adventure and intrigue.

-If you haven't been to the Bag Day Book Sale at the Topeka Shawnee Country Public Library, I would strongly encourage you to go.
-It's like they're handing out the books for free with the low cost of $5 a bag.
-Maybe I'll see you there?
+I know a lot of libraries have similar sales.
+I would strongly encourage you to check out your local library.
+It's like they're handing out the books for free with the low cost of $5 a bag!